 CTPCLC NUS

-Join us at our CTPCLC Symposium 2025.
-This year, we will showcase a selection of community initiatives and student projects under the theme 'Building Our Singapore Together'.
+For the 2025 edition of our CTPCLC Symposium, we will showcase a selection of community initiatives and student projects under the theme The Idea of “Home” @SG60.
 In addition to CTPCLC students’ project showcase, students from NUS College (NUSC) and NUS Ridge View Residential College (RVRC) will also be joining the symposium to share about their projects.

 We have also invited our esteemed alumni to engage in a lively discourse, where you will hear their diverse stories and reflections since graduation.